Author of the JP Weiscarver Mystery Series

-Complementing them, at least along the Malecón, was a smaller team of trash collectors who emptied the cans and removed the aluminum cans.
+Complementing them, at least along the Malecón, was a smaller team of collectors who emptied the trash cans and removed recyclables.

 As the day progressed, shops and restaurants opened.
 There were numerous public banos – rest rooms – around the tourist area.
 As in many countries, they were attended and there was a small fee, maybe $4 Mexican (20 cents U.S.).

 Other highly visible workers were those helping park cars.
 Often, the car owner would also hire them to wash the vehicle, which they would do by drawing water from a public faucet and washing with the rag they waved to attract cars to a parking space.